|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 DOVER made it five wins from six in the league with a comfortable 3-1 win over Woking.

 Athletic made two changes.
 Lafayette, rested for the Guiseley game, replaced the suspended Ricky Miller and Aswad Thomas came in for Jack Parkinson, who in turn was amongst the substitutes.
 Woking unsurprisingly kept the same side that comprehensively beat Maidstone on Saturday for their first away win of the season.

-The visitors pelted crosses into the Dover box from the off and one of those was almost converted by Chigozie Ugwu, but Jamie Grimes did enough to prevent him making a solid connection.
+The visitors pelted crosses into the Dover box from the off and one of those was almost converted by Chigozie Ugwu, but Jamie Grimes did enough to prevent him from making a solid connection.

 Kieran Murtagh had a golden opportunity to open the scoring, but skied his effort well over from the edge of the area after a receiving a pass.

 Moses Emmanuel had Dover’s first real opportunity on the quarter hour, blazing over from ten yards after latching onto Lafayette’s free kick.